ceph/ceph-container/README.md

 ![Ceph Daemon Pulls](https://img.shields.io/docker/pulls/ceph/daemon.svg)

-Build Ceph into container images with upstream support for the latest few Ceph releases on Centos ceph-container also supports builds for multiple distributions.
+Build Ceph into container images with upstream support for the latest few Ceph releases on CentOS ceph-container also supports builds for multiple distributions.